ZeeAyZ/Eklips/README.md

  - Event support
  - Pre-built console and command support
  - Pre-built keybind support
- - Superset programming language (.sol)
+ - Superset programming language (.sol) because coding with the naming scheme i made half a year ago is torture

 # Documentation
 Documentations for Eklips are: